01 of 11

 DIY a Pipe on the Cheap

-It's a fact, stuff made for large dogs like toys, clothing, and even dog beds cost more.
-This tutorial shares how you can DIY an elevated dog bed for less than $20 using PVC pipe.
+It's a fact; stuff made for large dogs like toys, clothing, and even dog beds cost more.
+To keep costs down, DIY an elevated dog bed for less than $20 using PVC pipe.
 That's not half bad considering similar beds found online cost up to $125.Continue to 7 of 11 below.

 07 of 11